MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - Third-party WAF technologies such as NVAs and advanced ingress controllers within Kubernetes can also be considered to provide requisite vulnerability protection.

-- Optimal WAF configuration typically require fine tuning, regardless of the technology used.
+- Optimal WAF configuration typically requires fine tuning, regardless of the technology used.

   **Azure Front Door**

 - Azure Front Door only accepts HTTP and HTTPS traffic, and will only process requests with a known `Host` header.
-This protocol blocking helps to mitigate volumetric attacks spread across protocols and ports, as well as DNS amplification and TCP poisoning attacks.
+This protocol blocking helps to mitigate volumetric attacks spread across protocols and ports, and DNS amplification and TCP poisoning attacks.

 - Azure Front Door is a global Azure resource so configuration is deployed globally to all [edge locations](/azure/frontdoor/edge-locations-by-region).
   - Resource configuration can be distributed at a massive scale to handle hundreds of thousands of requests per second.
-  - Updates to configuration, including routes and backend pools, are seamless and will not cause any downtime during deployment.
+  - Updates to configuration, including routes and backend pools, are seamless and won't cause any downtime during deployment.

-- Azure Front Door provides both a fully managed certificate service as well as a bring-your-own-certificate method for the client-facing SSL certificates.
+- Azure Front Door provides both a fully managed certificate service and a bring-your-own-certificate method for the client-facing SSL certificates.
 The fully managed certificate service provides a simplified operational approach and helps to reduce complexity in the overall design by performing certificate management within a single area of the solution.

 - Azure Front Door auto-rotates "Managed" certificates at least 60 days ahead of certificate expiration to protect against expired certificate risks.
 If self-managed certificates are used, updated certificates should be deployed no later than 24 hours prior to expiration of the existing certificate, otherwise clients may receive expired certificate errors.